Belvedere Palace – tickets, prices, discounts, hours, must see

 Expect an even larger crowd during public holidays, summer holidays, school holidays, Christmas, and Easter.

-Tip: Book Belvedere Palace tickets in advance and avoid the queue in the ticket counter lines.
+Tip: Book Belvedere Palace tickets in advance and avoid the queue at the ticket counter.

 What to see in Belvedere Palace?

-If you are in Vienna on a short holiday we recommend you focus all your time on the Upper Belvedere, the Lower Belvedere, and the Palace Gardens.
+If you are in Vienna on a short holiday, we recommend that you spend all your time on the Upper Belvedere, the Lower Belvedere, and the Palace Gardens.

-However, if you are in Vienna on 3 days plus holiday we recommend you explore everything there is to see at the Belvedere Palace.
+However, if you are in Vienna for three days plus a holiday, we recommend you explore everything there is to see at the Belvedere Palace.

 Upper Belvedere Palace